iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-k8s.sh deploy
 ```

-After executing the script different Kubernetes objects will be created (under the `tangle` namespace) as enumerated and depicted below (you can see the `kubectl` instruction to get details about them):
+After executing the script, different Kubernetes objects will be created under the `tangle` namespace, as enumerated and depicted below.
+You can see the `kubectl` instruction to get more details about them.

 ![K8s Object map](/img/tutorials/hornet-kubernetes-object-map.png)